How to Find the Best Meal Replacement Shakes for Crohn’s Disease

 🚫 Avoid Protein Concentrates and Isolates

-Most meal replacements are made from one or both of these protein sources, which have been mechanically and/or chemically stripped of everything but the protein.
+Most protein supplements are made from one or both of these ultra-processed protein sources, which have been mechanically and/or chemically stripped of everything but the protein.

 This includes the enzymes, fiber, and other natural digestive aids that help you break them down.

-You therefore do not digest them in the same way that you do whole foods, which can affect your gut health.
+You therefore do not digest them in the same way that you do whole foods, which could affect your gut health.

-In fact, studies show that regularly eating protein concentrates and isolates can disrupt your gut microbiome and cause the formation of toxic byproducts in your gut (Nutrients, 2018; Mol Nutr Food Res, 2024).
+Another study shows that it could cause the formation of toxic byproducts in your gut (Mol Nutr Food Res, 2024).

 Order Samples to see for yourself.